Varun1224/notes-app-laravel/README.md

 # notes-app-laravel
-This a simple notes app where you can create, edit, delete and update your notes with login and authentication feature created in laravel.
+This is a simple notes app that allows you to create, edit, delete, and update your notes, featuring login and authentication functionality built with Laravel.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>